 And, the difference these young ladies brought to me?

-Many people inquire into foster care and have an abundance of skills in caring for children and young people; they are wonderful.
-However, young people need foster carers to foster teenagers who have the determination and tenacity to deliver actual outcomes and ensure vulnerable children have continual care.
-Our Government says that young people will not continue to have care after a certain age, this is wrong.
+Many people who inquire into foster care have abundant experience in caring for children and young people; they are wonderful.
+However, young people need foster carers with the determination and tenacity to deliver actual outcomes.
+But, our Government says that young people will not continue to have care after a certain age, this is wrong.
 However, campaigns take time to gain momentum, and decisions take time to overturn; sadly, the time to find a foster home is now for many young people.